-Staying in shape and getting exercise during this pandemic is important.
+Staying in shape and getting exercise is important.
 Many people are taking walks around their neighborhoods, and plenty are bringing their dogs with them.
-All dog-owners have an obligation to keep their neighbors (and their own furry friends) safe!
+All dog owners have an obligation to keep their neighbors (and their own furry friends) safe!

 Some things to consider next time you’re taking your dog for a walk:

 Leashes: in most areas, leashes are required by law.
-Make sure your dog is controlled with a leash that is appropriate for their size and breed.
+Ensure your dog is controlled with a leash appropriate for their size and breed.
 Retractable leashes can be difficult to use when large dogs are pulling away, so try and use a thicker lead to keep your pets safe.

 Footwear: wear appropriate shoes so you can control your dog if the need arises.
 Sandals can make running difficult, so shoes with laces are preferred.